 Upward revisions of the prior two months added another 95,000 jobs for a grand total of 223,000 new jobs added to the economy.

-And what everybody was worried about was the GM strike, which is a huge drag on both job growth growth and GDP.
+And what everybody was worried about was the GM strike, which is a huge drag on both job growth and GDP.

 I keep telling everybody we need these jobs.

-These guys gotta look unions and these companies have got to work in tandem here.
+These guys got to look, unions and these companies have got to work in tandem here so that these, we don't want the manufacturers leaving again.

-The answer is simple is that performance, profit sharing is the answer.
+The answer is simple, is that performance profit sharing is the answer.

-And then the next step is okay, everybody has a vested interest in kicking butt and doing well.
+And then the next step is, okay, everybody has a vested interest in kicking butt and doing well.

-Anyway, so they were worried about that, but that obviously not the drag that everybody thought it would be.
+Anyway, so they were worried about that, but obviously not the drag that everybody thought it would be.

-This is now heading south, and it's gonna head south very quickly, and I predict the American people, they're rightly conflating three years of lying, conspiracy theories, a hoax, four separate investigations, Trump Russia, collusion, FBI, House Intel, Senate, uh bipartisan committee, Mueller report, and then now we got Ukraine interference.
+And I predict the American people, they're rightly conflating three years of lying, conspiracy theories, a hoax, four separate investigations, Trump-Russia collusion, FBI, House Intel, Senate bipartisan committee, Mueller report.

 And they are rightly saying, you know what?

-You hate Donald Trump, go beat him.
+You hate Donald Trump.

-But they even admit what's the congressman's name, Al Green or whatever his name is.
+But they even admit, what's the congressman's name, Al Green, or whatever his name is?

 We better impeach him because God knows we're not going to be able to beat the guy.

-Congressman, are you concerned that impeachment talk may actually help the president's re-election?
+Congressman, are you concerned that impeachment talk may actually help the president's reelection?

 I'm concerned that if we don't impeach this president, he will get re-elected.